arsalanfiroozi/sigasterisk/Readme.md

 ```

 ## Features
-* You can change all dimensions which is used to plot by optional arguments
+* You can change all dimensions which are used to plot by optional arguments

 To-do list:
 * Different height used if the function for a column is used twice.